 - 1 teaspoon red pepper flakes add ¼ teaspoon at a time and taste

-- 3 Tablespoons vegetable broth mixed with 1 teaspoon cornstarch
+- 3 Tablespoons vegetable broth mixed with 1 teaspoon arrowroot powder

 Instructions